j450h1/www.gailoskitchen.com/README.md

 * For Google Domains - there is a message that says it can take 48 hours to update after saving the change.

+* Or alternatively just setup Netlify DNS under Options in Domain and then follow instructions

 ## Old website

 ```	<div class="blurb">